salrashid123/gce_metadata_server/README.md

 This emulator can also be configured to get called by the [GCP ops-agent](https://cloud.google.com/monitoring/agent/ops-agent) (see [pr/30](https://github.com/salrashid123/gce_metadata_server/pull/30)) which would otherwise only run on GCP VMs.

-Note: running the ops-agent on any other platform is not supported (by definition).
+Note: running the ops-agent on any other platform is really not supported (by definition) and can return unexpected data.
+Use with a lot of caution.

+One of the main issues with running the ops-agent off GCP is that it is by default expecting to emit data for [resource.type=gce_instance](https://cloud.google.com/monitoring/api/resources#tag_gce_instance) ([here](https://github.com/GoogleCloudPlatform/ops-agent/blob/master/confgenerator/resourcedetector/detector.go#L54)]).
+For true support of on-prem instances, it should emit with support for [resource.type=generic_node](https://cloud.google.com/monitoring/api/resources#tag_generic_node) and [resource.type=generice_task](https://cloud.google.com/monitoring/api/resources#tag_generic_task).
+Those two resource types indicate arbitrary computing environments.
+For background on those types, see  [Writing Developer logs with Google Cloud Logging](https://blog.salrashid.dev/articles/2019/writing_developer_logs/) (again, that article is dated and probably doens't work anymore but the metrics resource types are valid).
+It maybe possible with the ops-agent to configure overrides it to define the `resource.type` and `labels` but i have not looked into it...

-Anyway, if you are interested in testing, the following setup demonstrates its usage.
-I used qemu and debain 12 as a setup; you can use vagrant, vmware or anything else to create the vm on your laptop
+Anyway, if you are still interested in testing, the following setup demonstrates its usage.
+I used qemu and debian 12 as a setup; you can use vagrant, vmware or anything else to create the vm on your laptop

 Running ops agent on local VM will require creating a service account key.